Orlando Ferrari’s Homepage

 I’m Orlando Ferrari!
 (Yes, Ferrari is my last name)

 A freshman dual-degree Master’s math student at the University of Padova and Dauphine-PSL University for the MAPPA curriculum.
-Currently has research interests in analysis, particularly in topology & metric spaces, differential equations, and functional analysis.
+Currently has research interests in analysis, particularly in differential equations, functional analysis, calculus of variations, and measure theory.
 In addition to my mathematical interest, I have over four years of experience in mathematics education as a tutor.

 Prior to my undergraduate years until my 3rd year for my Bachelor’s degree, I am focused to math olympiads, and it was my main source of interest to mathematics (funfact: I didn’t win often before going to uni).
 My highest achievement at this time was being able to represent Indonesia for the 30th International Mathematics Competition at Blagoevgrad, Bulgaria.